timemachine3030/kosher-bluepay/README.md

 Why `kosher-`?
 This software does its best to conform to all the holy best practices of JavaScript; including proper style, linting, and testing.
-I aims to be an acceptable tool as well as an exemplar for learning and instructing good style.
+It aims to be an acceptable tool as well as an exemplar for learning and instructing good style.

 # Quick start